Getting Started at Southeast Community College

 Considerations related to admission to a program include, but are not limited to:

-- The relationship that the arrest or conviction bears to the duties and responsibilities of the affected student in a clinical setting;
+- The relationship which the arrest or conviction bears to the duties and responsibilities of the affected student in a clinical setting;

 - Successful efforts toward rehabilitation;